4 Hydrodynamics

 Generally in fluid mechanics the change in internal energy is considered to be negligible.
 Heat energy transfers are usually not considered in fluid mechanics and the frictional heat developed by a flowing fluid is relatively small.
 Therefore, the internal energy term is omitted from the energy balance.

-Consider the flow system shown below.
+Consider the flow system shown in Figure 4.4.
 For this system, assume:

 - an ideal fluid